etopuz/Survival-Game/README.md

 # Survival Game
   This game is Survival Game developing with Unity.
 Currently not finished and not avaliable to play.
-Developing for fun.
 ## Unity Version
 Unity 2018.4.26f1
  <br>